hackeriet/blog/_posts/2023-04-15-perl-http-tiny-insecure-tls-default-affects-cpan-modules.md

 ## Mitigations

 Upstream for `HTTP::Tiny` has [merged a patch](https://github.com/chansen/p5-http-tiny/pull/153) that changes the insecure default from `0` to `1`.
 It is available in [HTTP::Tiny v0.83-TRIAL](https://metacpan.org/release/DAGOLDEN/HTTP-Tiny-0.083-TRIAL/) on CPAN, and will also be included in perl `v5.38.0`.
-An escape hatch environment variable `PERL_HTTP_TINY_FORCE_INSECURE_SSL=1` has been provided for users who need to enable the insecure behavior after updating.
+An escape hatch environment variable `PERL_HTTP_TINY_SSL_INSECURE_BY_DEFAULT=1` has been provided for users who need to enable the insecure default behavior after updating.

 ~~Upstream for `HTTP::Tiny` has not provided a patch or mitigation.
 Suggestions to change the insecure default has been turned down several times over the years due to backwards compatibility concerns~~.